 - 18.5.3 A terms of business agreement may be a convenient means by which an insurance intermediary can provide important information to a customer and satisfy many of the disclosure requirements.
-Such a document may include information such as: - by whom they are licensed and supervised; - the type of business for which they are licensed; - whether they act as agents or brokers; - information on the basis on which they are remunerated; - the services provided, including whether they offer products from a full range of insurers, from a limited range or from a single insurer; - charging arrangements; - cancellation rights; - notification of complaints; - client money arrangements, including treatment of interest; - confidentiality of information provided; and - relevant laws. - 18.5.4 Insurance intermediaries should provide information on terms of business to customers and do so prior to an insurance contract being entered into.
+Such a document may include information such as: - by whom they are licensed and supervised; - the type of business for which they are licensed; - whether they are independent or act on behalf of one or more insurers; - information on the basis on which they are remunerated; - the services provided, including whether they offer products from a full range of insurers, from a limited range or from a single insurer; - charging arrangements for the intermediation services; - cancellation rights in respect of the intermediation services; - notification of complaints; - client money arrangements, including treatment of interest; - · confidentiality of information provided; and - the relevant law governing the agreement. - 18.5.4 Insurance intermediaries should provide information on terms of business to customers and do so prior to an insurance contract being entered into.
 Where there is an ongoing business relationship between an intermediary and a customer, or once terms of business information has initially been provided in the case of policy renewals, the intermediary should review whether reiterating this information is necessary.
 Further information on terms of business might only be necessary where there are changes to the terms. - 18.5.5 When insurance cover needs to be arranged immediately it may not be possible to provide documentation of terms of business at the point of arranging the contract.
 In such situations the information may be provided orally and followed up with written documentation within a reasonable period of time.